-Disaster Preparedness
+Disaster Preparedness and Response

-U.S. islands need government policies that support a functional and prompt response to any natural disaster that recognizes the unique challenges islands face when responding to natural disasters.
+In order to become climate resilient, U.S. islands need a functional and prompt response to any natural disaster with support from the federal government that recognizes the unique challenges islands face when responding to natural disasters.

 Incorporate island community knowledge and expertise into federal disaster response policies.